 How to get there: Head south on I77 to exit 147 to Miller Rd, Snowville Rd and Dewey Rd to Columbia Rd within the Park area.
 From the park drive south on OH-8 to Akron, or follow the scenic Riverview Rd.

 Our highlights: Check out the many different hiking trails within the park.
-Some favorites and notable ones are Twin Sisters waterfalls, the Cuyahoga Valley Ledges Trail, Brandywine Gorge Trail, and the Kendall Lake trail.
+Some favorites and notable ones are the Twin Sisters waterfalls, the Cuyahoga Valley Ledges Trail, the Brandywine Gorge Trail, and the Kendall Lake Trail.

 Brandywine Ski and Boston Mills Ski Area in winter offers many different ski runs and tubing within the natural setting of the park.